DVS & PSS how we can help

 The 'acceptable' distance is set to where people become directly visible to within the area covered by mirrors and indirect vision becomes complemented by direct vision - 4.5m to the near side (Class V mirror) and 2m to the front (Class VI mirror) as per UNECE reg 46 and 0.6m to the offside.

-You can find out more about the DVS standard and what you need to do to comply then please scroll down or go to www.dvs2020.org
+You can find out more about the DVS standard and what you need to do to comply then please scroll down or visit www.dvs2020.org

 Do you require a HGV safety permit?